UnHumbleBen/anomaly-detection/README.md

 * [To-Do List](#to\-do-list)

 ## Setup
 We use a Guassian model to detect anomalous examples in the dataset.
-We start on a 2D dataset for visualization purposes.
+The dataset is contained in **data/data1.mat**.
+We start on a
+2D dataset for visualization purposes.
 We fit a Guassian distribution on the dataset and find values that have low probability and hence can be considered anomalities.
 After that, we apply the anomaly detection algorithm to a larger datset